Must-have Inventory Planning Solution For Furniture Businesses

 Liquidate slow-movers to release cash

-The value of a furniture merchant’s inventory is often higher than most, which means you’re at higher risk of having cash tied up in inventory that doesn’t sell as quickly as you hoped.
-Inventory Planner highlights your overstocked items alongside the associated cost, so you can quickly identify your biggest cash-drainers and liquidate them to release cash.
+The value of a furniture merchant’s inventory is often higher than most, which means bigger risk.
+See the associated cost of overstock, so you can quickly identify cash-drainers and liquidate them to release cash.

 4